jnraptor/emby-video-tagger/README.md

 The system supports various configuration options through environment variables:

 - `DAYS_BACK`: Number of days to look back for new videos (default: 5)

+### Parallel Processing Configuration

+The system supports parallel processing of video frames to improve performance.
+You can configure the number of concurrent requests for each AI provider:

+- `LMSTUDIO_MAX_CONCURRENT`: Number of concurrent requests for LM Studio (default: 2)
+- `OLLAMA_MAX_CONCURRENT`: Number of concurrent requests for Ollama (default: 1)
+- `API_MAX_CONCURRENT`: Number of concurrent requests for Z.AI API (default: 3)

+**Performance Considerations**:
+- Higher values result in faster processing but consume more system resources
+- LM Studio: Increase based on your system's CPU/GPU capabilities
+- Ollama: Keep at 1 due to built-in rate limiting
+- Z.AI API: Can be increased for better throughput, but monitor API usage limits

+**Example Performance Gains**:
+- Sequential processing (5 frames): ~30-60 seconds
+- With default parallel settings: ~15-30 seconds (2-3x improvement)
+- With optimized settings: ~10-20 seconds (3-6x improvement)

 ## Path Mapping